AmmarHourani/How2InstallCuckooSandbox/README.md

 // continue the following in the original terminal

+ip link set vboxnet0 up

+ip addr add 192.168.56.1/24 dev vboxnet0

 workon cuckoo-test

 cuckoo web --host 127.0.0.1 --port 8080

+// open a new third terminal and type into it "workon cuckoo-test" then "cuckoo"

 // go to your firefox web browser and type 127.0.0.1:8080 and your cuckoo is ready to go